cdonnachie/Slimecoin/test/functional/README.md

 wrappers for them, `msg_block`, `msg_tx`, etc).

 - P2P tests have two threads.
-One thread handles all network communication with the meowcoind(s) being tested (using python's asyncore package); the other implements the test logic.
+One thread handles all network communication with the slimecoind(s) being tested (using python's asyncore package); the other implements the test logic.

-- `NodeConn` is the class used to connect to a meowcoind.
+- `NodeConn` is the class used to connect to a slimecoind.
 If you implement a callback class that derives from `NodeConnCB` and pass that to the `NodeConn` object, your code will receive the appropriate callbacks when events of interest arrive.